 Figure 8.
 Illustration of the 2x2 contingency table on the power ramp forecast at the Baltic-2 wind farm over the 7-day period.
 Each row represents a ramp event definition, from changing over |50 MW| within 2 hours to changing over |50 MW| within 8 hours, and the ramp definitions include both up ramps and down ramps.
 Each column is an ensemble mean, except for p1, which submitted single-member forecasts.
 The four triangles in each square characterize the 2x2 contingency table, as percentages of instances among the four parameters.
 The percentages are annotated in the triangles.
 The sum of the four triangles in each square is 100%.

 Combining the ramp detection of individual forecasts often leads to better ramp forecasts than detecting ramps with the ensemble mean forecast time series.
 The ensemble mean forecast smooths out temporal fluctuations, and such removal of peaks and troughs cripples the ensemble mean in adequately predicting ramp events.
 To further examine this phenomenon, we implement a voting scheme between ensemble members to detect ramps.
-In the following paragraphs and figures in this section, for a 5-member ensemble, the “40% vote” scheme tags a period as a ramp forecast when 2 of the 5 ensemble members forecasts a ramp under a ramp definition.
-For instance, only p3 and p5 forecast ramp from 6 UTC to 12 UTC on 5 October, so the 40% voting scheme labels that period as a forecast ramp (the grey area in Figure 9).
-In the same example, the 20% voting scheme also tags the period as a ramp forecast because at least 1 of the 5 voting members indicates ramp.
+In the following paragraphs and figures in this section, for a five-member ensemble, the “40% vote” scheme tags a period as a ramp forecast when two of the five ensemble members forecast a ramp under a ramp definition.
+For instance, only p3 and p5 forecast ramp from 6 UTC to 12 UTC on 5 October, so the 40% voting scheme labels that period as a forecast ramp (the gray area in Figure 9).
+In the same example, the 20% voting scheme also tags the period as a ramp forecast because at least one of the five voting members indicates ramp.
 For all the individual ramp forecasts as well as the various voting schemes, we use the same observed ramps to compute the 2x2 contingency table.